vivetriv/DS-cheats/1_tidyin_the_mess.md

     ## 1 Hellboy      good   male Dark Horse Comics

 -   `tibble(col1 = {bla}, col2 = {blabla}...)` : creates a tibble data frame with each argument and its equivalent defining the columns.
 Use `tribble()` to enter data by rows.
+-   `droplevels()` : `forcats::fct_drop()` preferred.
+Drops all unused levels from a tbl\_df.
+This makes memory management and plotting a bit easier - the unused factor levels get carried around for no reason (and mess up plotting with massive legends).

 ``` r
 lookupDf <- tibble(country = c("Belgium", "India", "United States", "Canada"), food = c("waffle", "Tikka", "Twinkie", "poutine"))